Glossary of Telescope Terms:

 Cassgrain Telescope: A telescope type using two mirrors, one a perforated primary, to allow the light to focus behind.
 These are expensive telescopes with good capabilities, usually with high focal ratios.

 When I bought this telescope, for £25, I thought it was a Schmidt-Cassegrain.
 However, on closer inspection and use, I noted that the front glass, that held the secondary, was plane, and not a corrector plate.
-This makes it a sealed tube Cassegrain.
-It was a very nice instrument.
+This identified the telescope system as a sealed tube Cassegrain.
+It was a very nice instrument, very simply mounted.

 Catadioptric Maksutov-Newtonian telescope: Design of telescope using a spherical main mirror and a meniscus corrector, but with a flat secondary and focuser at the side as in the Newtonian design.
-These are good scopes, but very expensive!
+These are excellent telescopes, but very expensive!

 Catadioptric-Newtonian telescope: Not recommended.
 Using a spherically figured primary and a Barlow lens as a 'corrector', this is a poorly designed compromised optical system, best left alone!